iamkabilash/ab-testing-boilerplate/README.md

 _The build files will be found inside the dist directory.
 Copy necessary codes from there to use in your A/B testing tool._

+## Notes

+If your browser (Chrome/Firefox) doesn't allow to serve https resources from localhost, you can enable this feature in Chrome by going to `chrome://flags/#allow-insecure-localhost`

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->